-26 See Cass Sunstein, Infotopia: How Many Minds Produce Knowledge (2006), particularly Chapters 2 and 3, for a survey and discussion of some of the epistemic concerns about group deliberation.
+^{26.} See Cass Sunstein, Infotopia: How Many Minds Produce Knowledge (Oxford: Oxford University Press, 2006), particularly chaps.
+2 and 3, for a survey and discussion of some of the epistemic concerns about group deliberation.

 There are certain obvious virtues of using lotteries, rather than elections, for the selection of political officials.27 First, lotteries excel at preventing corruption or undue influence in the selection of representatives.
 One main reason to think that the SILL system would generate outcomes that are at least as responsive and good as a representative system is that capture would be considerably more difficult in the SILL system.
-SILL members are chosen at random and don't need to run for office, so there will be no way for powerful interests to influence who becomes a SILL member or to ensure that the only viable candidates are those whose interests are congenial to their own.
-Because there is no need to raise funds for re-election, it should be easier to monitor members of the SILL to ensure that they are not having contact with or receiving funds from powerful interests either during or after their service.
-(If this is possible with juries in high profile cases, it should be possible in the case of SILLs.)
-And since SILL membership rotates regularly, the cost of "buying off" particular SILL members would be higher, even if it could somehow be accomplished surreptitiously.28 It would not be possible to capture politicians who were virtually unbeatable (from partisan districts with incumbency advantages) and count on them being an ally for 30 years.
+SILL members are chosen at random and do not need to run for office, so there will be no way for powerful interests to influence who becomes a SILL member or to ensure that the only viable candidates are those whose interests are congenial to their own.
+Because there is no need to raise funds for reelection, it should be easier to monitor members of the SILL to ensure that they are not having contact with or receiving funds from powerful interests either during or after their service.
+(If this is possible with juries in high-profile cases, it should be possible in the case of SILLs.)
+And since SILL membership rotates regularly, the cost of "buying off" particular SILL members would be higher, even if it could somehow be accomplished surreptitiously.
+28 It would not be possible to capture politicians who were virtually unbeatable (from partisan districts with incumbency advantages) and count on them being an ally for thirty years.

-There might be a worry, informed by the concerns about corporate influence over television advertising coming to dominate direct democratic institutions such as popular referenda, that in a world in which people were chosen at random to serve as political officials, the powerful interests will just shift their focus from capturing elected officials to influencing the views of the populace as a whole, so that any randomly selected individual would be likely to
+There might be a worry, informed by the concerns about corporate influence over television advertising coming to dominate direct democratic institutions such as popular referenda, that in a world in which people were chosen at random to serve as political officials, the powerful interests will just shift their focus from capturing elected officials to influencing the views of the populace as a whole, so that any randomly

-27 For relevant discussion of some general merits of lottery selection of political officials, see Barbara Goodwin, Justice by Lottery (1992), pp. 96-99.
-For an insightful discussion of the merits of lotteries across a range of contexts, see Peter Stone, The Luck of The Draw: The Role of Lotteries in Decision Making (2011).
+^{27.} For relevant discussion of some general merits of lottery selection of political officials, see Barbara Goodwin, Justice by Lottery (Charlottesville, Va.: Imprint Academic, 1992), pp. 96-99.
+For an insightful discussion of the merits of lotteries across a range of contexts, see Peter Stone, The Luck of the Draw: The Role of Lotteries in Decision Making (Oxford: Oxford University Press, 2011).
 This section can be seen as an expansion and elaboration of these discussions, and as an application of those considerations to the lottocratic system in particular.

-28 This cost can be made even higher if SILL members are paid a high yearly stipend (something in the neighborhood of \$500,000 or \$1 million US dollars each would still be within the neighborhood of the operating costs of the current US Congress), but risk forfeiting that if they are discovered to have taken money or other benefits from those seeking to influence them.
+^{28.} This cost can be made even higher if SILL members are paid a high yearly stipend (something in the neighborhood of US\$500,000 or US\$1 million each would still be within the neighborhood of the operating costs of the current US Congress), but risk forfeiting that if they are discovered to have taken money or other benefits from those seeking to influence them.

-support the policy outcomes desired by the powerful interests.
+selected individual would be likely to support the policy outcomes desired by the powerful interests.
 There are several things to say in response.